Strike Fighter Wing Atlantic

-Strike Fighter Wing, U.S. Atlantic Fleet (SFWL) (aka Strike Fighter Wing Atlantic, SFWL, STRKFIGHTWINGLANT) is the U.S. Navy's largest type wing with 18 squadrons flying more than 300 aircraft composed of six different variants of the McDonnell Douglas F/A-18 Hornet and Boeing F/A-18E/F Super Hornet.
+Strike Fighter Wing, U.S. Atlantic Fleet (SFWL) (aka Strike Fighter Wing Atlantic, SFWL, STRKFIGHTWINGLANT) is the U.S. Navy's largest type wing with 16 squadrons flying more than 300 aircraft, amongst them different variants of the McDonnell Douglas F/A-18 Hornet and Boeing F/A-18E/F Super Hornet.
 The wing, based at NAS Oceana, is also home to the east coast F/A-18 Fleet Replacement Squadron (FRS) which trains pilots and Weapon Systems Officers (WSOs) in the Hornet and Super Hornet before they are assigned to operational fleet squadrons.
 The fleet squadrons deploy as part of carrier air wings (CVWs) on aircraft carriers on both the east and west coasts.

 History

 The wing was established in 1970 as Commander, Light Attack Wing One (CLAW One) at NAS Cecil Field, Florida.
 With the introduction of the F/A-18 in the late 1980s, the command was redesignated as SFWL on 1 September 1993.
 As a result of the Base Realignment and Closure Commission (BRAC) decision to close NAS Cecil Field in 1999, the wing relocated to NAS Oceana, Virginia in 1998.
 In 2006, SFWL subsumed the staff of Commander, Fighter Wing Atlantic upon the retirement of the Grumman F-14 Tomcat and that wing's disestablishment.